Ramin Mazaheri: Teaching and New Ventures

-From 2016 to 2023, Ramin Mazaheri taught sound engineering and mixing at several universities in Iran, sharing his extensive knowledge and experience with the next generation of audio professionals.
+From 2016 to 2023, Ramin Mazaheri taught sound engineering and mixing at several universities in Iran, sharing his knowledge and experience with the next generation of audio professionals.

 In 2023, he founded Baran Sound Lab Inc. in Toronto, Canada, expanding his influence and expertise into the international arena.
 Baran Sound Lab Inc. focuses on innovative audio engineering solutions and music production, continuing the legacy of excellence established by Baran Studio in Iran.